Northeast Asia: Definitions

 The definition of Northeast Asia is not static but often changes according to the context in which it is discussed.

 The nations of Northeast Asia is composed of China (Northeast region), Japan, Korea, and usually include Mongolia and Siberia.
 Parts or the whole of Northern China are also frequently included in sources.
 The Economic Research Institute for Northeast Asia defines the region as the aforementioned countries, including Russia.

 Prominent cities in this area include Busan, Changchun, Dalian, Harbin, Hiroshima, Incheon, Khabarovsk, Kitakyushu, Kobe, Kyoto, Nagasaki, Nagoya, Osaka, Pyongyang, Sapporo, Seoul, Shenyang, Tokyo, Ulaanbaatar, Vladivostok, and Yokohama.

 Demographics

 The peoples of Northeast Asia include the Japanese, the Koreans, the Manchus, the Northern/Northeastern Han Chinese, the Mongols, and the Slavs.
-Through these groups, the region includes language families such as Japonic, Koreanic, Tunguisic, Sino-Tibetan, Mongolic, and Slavic.
+Through these groups, the region includes language families such as Japonic, Koreanic, Tungusic, Sino-Tibetan, Mongolic, and Slavic.

-The total population count is around 341.55 million in 2024 with a population density of 143/km² (370/sq mi).
+The total population count is around 341.55 million in 2024 with a population density of 35.5/km² (92.3/sq mi).